What is growth mindset?

 How is it possible to operate in both a fixed and growth mindset you ask?
 Here’s an example: Most humans have a fixed mindset about jumping (unaided) off a cliff.
 No amount of belief in your ability to fly; no amount of “hard word and practice” (e.g. jumping off a stair, a table, etc.) will prepare you to fly.
 Knowing that you cannot fly and that no amount of work will change your ability to fly, is a normal, appropriate (life-saving) fixed mindset.

-Dweck goes on to define both:
+Dweck goes on to provide a definition for both:

 Fixed Mindset: “In a fixed mindset, people believe their basic qualities, like their intelligence or talent, are simply fixed traits.
 They spend their time documenting their intelligence or talent instead of developing them.
 They also believe that talent alone creates success—without effort.”
 (Dweck, 2015)